Namrata Joshi

 1. I learnt effective ways to use the FILTER and SORT functions in this large dataset to get to the specific data.

-2. I learnt a new way to select a range especially for the non adjacent columns which helped me to use the specific columns for the analysis.
+2. I learnt a new way to select a range, especially for the non-adjacent columns which helped me to use the specific columns for the analysis.

-3. I found the LARGE and SMALL functions very effective in the conditional formatting to highlight the rows meeting the specific conditions for better visual representation of the data.
+3. I found the LARGE and SMALL functions very effective in the conditional formatting to highlight the rows meeting the specific conditions for a better visual representation of the data.

-4. I learnt to customize my inserted charts to label the data in the google sheet.
+4. I learnt to customize my inserted charts to label the data in the Google sheet.

 Resources